jervaise/DotMaster/Scripts/SCRIPTS_GUIDE.md

 1. Include a descriptive header with purpose and usage instructions
 2. Use consistent naming with the prefix indicating the script type
 3. Keep scripts focused on a single task
-4. Add the script to this README
+4. Add the script to this SCRIPTS_GUIDE.md

 ## Requirements